-I think that Carroll/Dodgson tried to fight against apodictic assertiveness and oversimplification not only using nonsense but also mathematics.
+Carroll/Dodgson tried to fight against apodictic assertiveness and oversimplification not only by means of nonsense poetry but also by means of mathematics.
 He expected decisions to have a solid base – like fair voting:

 One small part of Dodgson’s work, though, has impressed social scientists: his analysis of the mathematics of voting.
 His interest in the topic was sparked by the deliberations of his colleagues at Christ Church over such matters as how to choose a new belfry.
 Dodgson’s pamphlets on voting were largely ignored until 1958, when a British economist, Duncan Black, noticed that there had been nothing so good on the topic since just after the French Revolution.